 East-West proceed to cash the first four Club tricks Before they run out of steam.
-Had they been able to take five Club tricks we'd have been defeated before we got started.
+Had they been able to take the first five Club tricks we'd have been defeated before we got started.
 It happens.

-As the enemy take their Clubs we have to make two discards from the table and the most useless cards to pitch are the two low Hearts.
+We have to make two discards from the table and the most useless cards to pitch are the two low Hearts.

-West now switches to a Heart, forcing out our \bullet A. Our first play is to cash the \bullet A Q and, having to abandon Spades for a trick, we cross to the table with a Diamond to cash the \bullet K J. Now we take the remaining Diamonds and we have made the contract.
+West now shifts to a Heart, forcing out our ♥A. Our first play is to cash the ♠A Q and - having to abandon Spades for a trick - we cross to the table with a Diamond to reach, and cash, the ♠K J. Now we take the remaining Diamonds and we make the contract.
 Bingo!